Gillies Highway: History

 By March 1925, 150 men were employed building the road.
 It was officially opened on Saturday 10 July 1926 allowing travel between Cairns to the Tableland in 2½ hours.
 However, as the road was only wide enough for one-way traffic, it would flow in different directions at various times of day according to a timetable with vehicles wishing to travel in the other directions being held at Top Gate or Bottom Gate.

 The Gillies Highway was named after William Gillies, a former Premier of Queensland and the local Member of the Queensland Legislative Assembly for Eacham.
 It was proposed to name the Cairns Range Road (as it was then known) after him following his sudden death in February 1928 but it was not made official until March 1934.

 On 4 February 1987, a bus carrying Year 12 school students and teachers from the Cairns State High School came off the highway and fell down 20 metres into rainforest, killing 8 students.
 An inquiry established the brakes of the bus were faulty.

 Upgrades

 A project to improve safety on sections of the road, at a cost of $19.341 million, was scheduled for completion in December 2022.

+Intersecting state-controlled road

+The following state-controlled road intersects with Gillies Range Road: